The Bankrate promise

 If you’ve received a DUI citation, you likely won’t be able to earn a good driver discount for many years.
 However, that’s not the only car insurance discount available.
 If you own your home, you could add a multiple policy discount by bundling your home and auto insurance with the same carrier.
 You could also get a discount by being a member of certain affiliate or professional groups, driving infrequently, and more.

 Be more cautious than ever after a DUI conviction.
 Minor accidents or driving infractions like speeding tickets can trigger your insurance company to hike your rates again — or even drop you.

 The differences between DUI, DWI, OVI and OUI

-For the sake of simplicity, we will refer to convictions from driving under the influence of drugs or alcohol as a DUI.
-But there are several related terms you should be aware of:
+For the sake of simplicity, we refer to convictions from driving under the influence of drugs or alcohol as a DUI.
+But there are several related terms that are often categorized together:

 - DUI: Driving under the influence